kfeldmann/littlewing/README.md

 change the config,
 bump the version, and then `lw` will see those as new steps which have not yet run.
-As a side effect, you will have the output of each of your previous versions acumulating in the outputs directory.
+As a side effect, you will have the output of each of your previous versions accumulating in the outputs directory.